Clinton body count conspiracy theory: Jovenel Moïse

 Haitian president Jovenel Moïse was assassinated on July 7, 2021, when gunmen attacked his residence in Pèlerin 5, a district of Pétion-Ville.
 Martine Moïse, the first lady of Haiti, was hospitalized for wounds sustained during the attack.
 Some right-wing conspiracy theorists have claimed that the Clintons were involved in Moïse's death, pointing to political controversies regarding aid given to Haiti by the Clinton Foundation, such as "hurricane-proof" classroom trailers that were found to be structurally unsafe and laced with formaldehyde.
 Followers of the QAnon conspiracy theory, who claim that Donald Trump is secretly waging war against a cabal of child traffickers that includes the Clintons, heavily discussed the idea that they had a hand in the assassination.
 Discussion of the unfounded claim caused the term "Clintons" to become a top trend on Twitter.

-Jean-Luc Brunel

-Jean-Luc Brunel, suspected of being involved in a global underage sex trafficking ring organized by Epstein, died by suicide in prison before going on trial, on February 19, 2022.
-Senator Ted Cruz attempted to link Brunel's death to the Clintons by asking "Anyone know where Hillary was this weekend?".

 Mark Middleton

-Mark Middleton was a businessman who served as a special adviser to President Bill Clinton in the 1990s.
-He died by suicide in Perry County, Arkansas on May 7, 2022 with a shotgun found near his dead body.
-His family was harassed by conspiracy theorists after his death.
+Mark Middleton was a businessman who was a close friend and special adviser to President Bill Clinton, serving as a senior aide during Clinton's administration.
+On May 7, 2022, in Perry County, Arkansas, Middleton was discovered hanging from a tree with an extension cord around his neck and a shotgun wound to his chest.
+A shotgun was found near his body.
+The circumstances of his death prompted public speculation.